Elisa Lorello, Author and Writing Coach

 Features and appearances

-In addition to guest posts on Jane Friedman‘s and the Writer’s Digest blogs, and speaking appearances at libraries and schools in various states, I have been featured in:
+In addition to guest posts on Jane Friedman‘s "5 On" and countless other blogs, and speaking appearances at libraries and schools in various states, I have been featured in:

 A few of my favorite things (aside from writing and my husband):